hmcts/finrem-case-orchestration-service/README.md

-# Financial Remedy Case Progression Service
+# Financial Remedy Case Orchestration Service

 This application orchestrates a workflow based on the requested business requirement.